 A Million Little Things

-The ABC family comedy wrapped production on its 11th and final season last month; the series finale airs on April 8.
+The ABC family comedy wrapped production on its 11th and final season last month; the series finale aired April 8.

-According to The Hollywood Reporter, this long-running CBS procedural and its Los Angeles and New Orleans spinoffs had a few episodes left to film by the time they stopped production.
+According to The Hollywood Reporter, this long-running CBS procedural (ending Season 17 with Episode 20) and its Los Angeles and New Orleans spinoffs had a few episodes left to film by the time they stopped production.

 The time-hopping Starz romance had already finished its 12-episode fifth season.